 On completion of training he joined the faculty of the Department of Orthopaedic Surgery at Tulane University School of Medicine with an adjunct appointment in the Biomechanics Department and currently still holds an appointment as Clinical Assistant Professor at Tulane University.
 Dr. Jones began research while at Tulane University in cutting edge basic science research on cartilage metabolism and regeneration, bone-tendon healing, periosteum cell characterization as well as softball and baseball throwing mechanics.
 Currently, as Section head at Ochsner’s Sports Medicine Institute his research has focused on carefully examining clinical outcomes in a variety of operative and nonoperative treatments of sports medicine related injuries.
 He also has been involved in national policy decisions regarding sports medicine over the last 6 years while serving as the Louisiana state representative for the Council of Delegates in the American Orthopaedic Society of Sports Medicine (AOSSM).
 One role that he has been tasked with as a result of this appointment involves carefully designing and publishing the Preparticipation Physical Examination (PPE) whose primary objective is to review, evaluate and write the 3rd and 4th edition of the PPE Manuscript published by McGraw-Hill Company.
 This publication serves as a reference source and provides the PPE forms used by all schools at the high school, College and Professional levels for athletic clearance throughout the United States (U.S.).

-As one of the founding members of the Cartilage Repair Centers of America, Dr. Jones has been engaged in the study and treatment of articular cartilage injuries particularly focusing on current and future biologic reconstructive techniques.
-In a landmark article published in the prestigious Journal of Bone and Joint Surgery in 2006, Dr. Jones described a novel technique using replacement xenographic tissue to treat bone and cartilage defects in the knee.
+Dr. Jones is ranked in the top 1% by the U.S. News and World Report in 2012 in the field of sports Medicine and orthopaedic surgery.
 Clinically he subspecializes in sports medicine and cartilage regeneration treating pathologic conditions of the shoulder, elbow, hip, knee and ankle.
-Some specific techniques offered by Dr. Jones are meniscal transplantation, autologous chondrocyte implantation (Carticel®) regenerating damaged articular cartilage in the knee, shoulder and ankle joints.
-By using cadaveric tissues he uses a technique termed fresh osteochondral allograft replacement to replace damaged bone and cartilage injuries in situations of extensive joint pathology of the shoulder, hip, knee and ankle.
+Some specific techniques offered by Dr. Jones are meniscal transplantation, Matrix autologous chondrocyte implantation (Carticel®) regenerating damaged articular cartilage in the knee, shoulder and ankle joints.
+In addition, by using cadaveric tissues he uses a technique termed fresh osteochondral allograft replacement to replace damaged bone and cartilage injuries in situations of extensive joint pathology of the shoulder, hip, knee and ankle.
 An extension in the treatment of this patient group involves performing minimally invasive joint replacement in patients.
 Dr. Jones regularly resurfaces the shoulder, elbow, hip and knee joint compartments through small incisions preserving muscles, ligaments and tendons around the joints.
 He currently uses an arthroplasty technique that utilizes a preoperative CT model to create a custom partial or total knee implant anatomically matching the patient’s anatomy.

 Arthroscopic assisted techniques are offered to treat traumatic fractures (broken bones) of the hip, knee, shoulder, elbow and ankle.
 Further, he has extensive experience in arthroscopic surgery for shoulder instability and rotator cuff tears as well as hip labral and bone impingement pathology.
-Arthroscopic assisted treatment of knee ligament injuries such as anterior cruciate ligament (ACL) tears using the anatomically based “double-bundle” ACL techinique is also offered by Dr. Jones.
+Arthroscopic assisted treatment of knee ligament injuries such as anterior cruciate ligament (ACL) tears using the anatomically based “double-bundle” ACL technique is also offered by Dr. Jones.
 One of the most complex set of conditions in sports medicine to treat is injury to the elbow joint.
 Dr. Jones has published articles in the most prestigious journals and books in the U.S. on all of these topics.
 Several articles have studied injuries to the elbow.
-Using this information, Dr. Jones teams with the Ochsner Sports Medicine Institutes' professional physical therapy staff to treat ligament, tendon and cartilage injuries of the elbow in the throwing athlete.
+Using this information, Dr. Jones teams with the Ochsner Sports Medicine Institutes professional physical therapy staff to treat ligament, tendon and cartilage injuries of the elbow in the throwing athlete.

-Stanford University School of Medicine
+Stanford University School of Medicine - Stanford, CA

-Brigham and Women's Hospital
+Brigham and Women's Hospital - Boston, MA

-Harvard Combined Orthopaedics Residency Program in Boston
+Harvard Combined Orthopaedics Residency Program - Boston, MA

-University of Pittsburgh
+University of Pittsburgh - Pittsburgh, PA